VictorOblate/Pulse-ls/SETUP.md

 # 🚀 Detailed Setup Guide

-This guide walks you through setting up the NewsHub platform from scratch.
+This guide walks you through setting up the Pulse LS platform from scratch.

 ## Prerequisites Checklist